 The sale of sex toys on Sukhumvit Road is becoming even more widespread with more vendors offering them for sale and a greater range available.
 Most vendors have the artificial phalluses laid out on a table but a couple have started mounting and displaying them on the walls of their stall which makes them visible at distance.
 There's one spot where you can look across from one side of Sukhumvit to the other and see a huge array of plastic cocks on display.
 It really is appalling.
 I'm no prude, but this stuff just shouldn't be on such public display.

 I've noticed a few cases recently of office girls i.e. women with a regular day job, moonlighting in the nightlife industry.
 This sort of thing wasn't uncommon when I first moved here but it has been some time since I have come across such girls.
 There's a top-floor bar in Nana where a couple of girls have regular day jobs and the escort agency BangkokEscort also has a few girls who really do have regular day jobs.
 Such girls are sought after by long-term sexpats and veteran sex tourists who perceive them to be less hardened by the industry…so just which girls are they?
-That's up to you to find out!
+That's up to you to

 The sign below was snapped this week in the sleazy alley between Sukhumvit sois 5 and 7.
 Such signs are hardly uncommon here, although the subject of such discrimination are more often Middle Easterners.
 I wonder if the writer meant "served", rather than "serviced".
 In that part of town served and serviced have kind of different meanings!